vtsitlak/devices-security/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

 ## Description
-A Demo app that displays the UI of devices sevurity app.
+A Demo app that displays the UI of devices security app.
 This app can be used as an example of using Angular, Typescript, Angular Material, ngxCharts, RxJS and SCSS

 ## Setup